A look at the faith of Irish Catholics who have emigrated to England.

-To many, the words "Irish" and "Catholic" are synonymous, but what kind of faith Irish emigrants take with them to England and how well does it stand up to a different environment?
+To many, the words Irish and Catholic are synonymous, but what kind of faith do Irish emigrants take with them to England and how well does it stand up to a different environment?

 Many Irish Catholics never question the faith that they have.
 Those who are suddenly in a different environment, where everyone does not have the same beliefs, can often find themselves questioning their faith.

 As a Catholic man myself it is my duty to see that at least I go to mass once a week.

 One Irish man living in Slough on the outskirts of London talks about how he practices his faith as an Irish Catholic in England.